UKCloud/documentation/articles/openshift/oshift-gs.md

 # Getting Started Guide for UKCloud for OpenShift

+> [!NOTE]
+> This Getting Started Guide is for OpenShift v4 clusters.
+The previous Getting Started page for OpenShift v3.x clusters can be found here: [*Getting Started Guide for UKCloud for OpenShift v3.x*](./oshift-gs-v3.md)

 ## Overview

 UKCloud for OpenShift delivers a secure, private deployment of Red Hat&trade; OpenShift deployed on an assured, trusted platform connected to the internet and to public sector networks, including PSN, HSCN and Janet.